-Summer school tends to be more relaxed with smaller classes.
-It is the optimal learning environment in which all teens could benefit, particularly those who struggle during the regular school year.
+Summer session tends to be more relaxed with smaller classes.
+It is the optimal learning environment in which all teens could benefit, particularly those who struggle during the regular academic year.
 Due to this, a teen may do very well during summer classes, even in a subject that he has previously failed.
-This can be the boost in confidence needed to have a more positive attitude toward school in general.
+This can be the boost in confidence needed to have a more positive attitude toward education in general.

 Considering if summer classes are right for you?

 Summer session will give you a second chance to obtain class credit and avoid doubling up on a core class during the regular academic year.
 Even if you aren’t going to college, you'll still have to pass four math classes (including algebra and geometry) to obtain your diploma.

 This can be difficult for teens that have a hard time in math classes.
 If they fail one and have to take two next year, it can be too much math at one time.
 This can lead to more failure and the possibility of the teenager dropping out of school.
 Summer session prevents this problem.

 During the academic year, it's pretty easy to fall into a sort of rhythm.
 You'll hit your stride and be able to keep momentum and work ethic up.
 But after a lengthy summer break, you might notice that you've lost your rhythm when fall comes back around.
 If you don't stop working, that work ethic doesn't go away.
 So by taking summer classes you'll already be fully in the swing of things by the time you return in the fall.